A Recruiter’s Guide to Writing a CV

 Differentiate Through Design

-I often hear from candidates who’ve beenadvised that a CV should be around one or two pages long.
+We often hear from candidates who’ve been advised that a CV should be around one or two pages long.
 Whilst this is a good place to start, the length of your CV should vary depending on the role you’re applying to.
 Most importantly, it must reflect the depth of your relevant work experience.

 Putting effort into your CV can provide a great deal of success in your job search, however it can be a time consuming and tedious task.
-If you’re having difficulty getting an interview and unsure if it’s your CV that’s letting you down, then get in touch with myself or one of my colleagues at Chandler Macleod today for the first step towards success.
+If you’re having difficulty getting an interview and unsure if it’s your CV that’s letting you down, then get in touch with us at Chandler Macleod today for the first step towards success.

 - By Chandler Macleod